bolt/docs/source/content-fetching.md

 ```

-The above examples selected records based on the parameter being **equal** to the matching
+The above examples selected records based on the parameter being **equal** to
-field in the available records.
-It's also possible to use modifiers for the values, to
+the matching field in the available records.
+It's also possible to use
-select based on 'smaller than' or 'does not equal'
+modifiers for the values, to select based on 'smaller than' or 'does not
+equal':

 ```
 {# get all pages not created by user '1' #}